-Disney guests can also use the charming Minnie Vans at select resorts to anywhere on property, and we’ve heard many guests extol the virtues of ride sharing in the area.
-So if you could only get your most-beloved ADR at Whispering Canyon on a day when you’ll be ensconced in the bowels of Animal Kingdom, you still have options!
+Disney guests may also opt to use a rideshare service like LYFT or Uber to get around property.
+So if you could only get your most-beloved ADR at Whispering Canyon Cafe in Disney’s Wilderness Lodge on a day when you’ll be trekking through Animal Kingdom, you still have options!

 Not Reading Menus or Reviews Before You Go